INORGANIC CHEMISTRY

 iodine

-A lustrous, dark gray to purplish-black, corrosive, poisonous element that is a member of the halogen family.
-It gives rise to a violet vapor (I2 molecules).
-Simple solutions (e.g. in carbon tetrachloride, CCl4) are violet; solutions in which there is an appreciable charge transfer (e.g. C2H5OH, KI/H2O) are brown.
-Iodines reacts with other halogens (to give inter-halogen compounds), and bases (to give iodates).
+Iodine (I) is a lustrous, dark gray to purplish-black, corrosive, poisonous element that is the least reactive member of the halogens (Fig 1).
+It readily to sublimes to a pungent violet vapor (I2 molecules).
+Simple solutions (e.g., in carbon tetrachloride, CCl4) are violet; solutions in which there is an appreciable charge transfer (e.g. C2H5OH, KI/H2O) are brown.
+Iodine reacts with other halogens (to give inter-halogen compounds), and bases (to give iodates).
+Chemically, iodine resembles bromine but has a greater tendency to covalency and positive oxidation states.
+It is large enough to form 6-coordinate oxy-anions.

 Several of its isotopes are radioactive, including I-131, which is used as a tracer and in thyroid disease diagnosis and therapy.
-Its compounds are used as germicides, antiseptics, and dyes.
+Its compounds are used as antiseptics, germicides, and in the production of dyes.
+Silver iodide, being light sensitive, is used in photography.

 Iodine and health